data-8/sp24/debugging.md

 Python keywords like str and list appear in green text, so be on the lookout if any of your variable names appear in green!

+### SyntaxError at the very beginning of a line of code

+Python expected you to continue your last line of code.
+Typically this means you have mismatched parentheses on the line above the line that is erroring.

 ## DataHub

 ### Why can’t I log in to DataHub?